CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0004-Median-of-two-Sorted-Array.md

 :::info

-**Note**: The binary search approach is more efficient than the divide and conquer approach as it has a better time complexity of <code>$O(log(min(n, m)))$</code> compared to the divide and conquer approach.
+**Note**: The binary search approach is more efficient than the divide and conquer approach as it has a better time complexity of $O(log(min(n, m)))$ compared to the divide and conquer approach.
 However, both approaches provide a solution to the problem of finding the median of two sorted arrays.

 **Which approach is best for you?**